310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 [^8]: Chiaki has mentioned this before in <a href="/submarine/ruthless_battlefield/#Chapter-8" target="_blank">Submarine, Ruthless Battlefield 8</a>.
 [^9]: Referring to 2wink’s Climax Event, <a href="https://twilightmalachite.tumblr.com/2x2" target="_blank">2x2</a>.
 Wiki link <a href="https://ensemble-stars.fandom.com/wiki/2%C3%972" target="_blank">here</a>.
 [^10]: Midori literally says “mascot character” in Japanese here.
 This is a different term from Midori’s favorite type of mascots, known as <em>yuruchara</em> (which are known to have odd but cute designs, unlike the typical mascot characters).
-[^11]: Nii-sama, lit.
-“Older brother” with “sama”, a polite honorific used for names.
+[^11]: Okinawa is a prefecture in Japan, but it’s also its own island far away from the rest of Japan, so Okinawans refer to the rest of Japan as “mainland” (In this case, mainland’s language is referring to standard Japanese).
+Okinawans also have their own history and culture separate from the Japan mainland.
+Read more <a href="https://en.wikipedia.org/wiki/Okinawa_Prefecture" target="_blank">here</a>.
 [^12]: Mizusaba uses the 吾 (wa~) first-person pronoun to refer to himself.
 It’s a slightly old-fashioned, formal pronoun to refer to oneself.
+He also speaks with a lot of tildes (~), and usually ends his sentences with <em>sa~</em> (an Okinawan dialect).
 [^13]: Mizusaba has no character model in the story.
 Since his name originates from a shark, I’ve decided to use a shark icon for the translation, so that he’s identifiable.
 The icon used is <a href="https://iconduck.com/icons/114306/sharktale" target="_blank">this</a>.
 [^14]: The whale shark is extremely large, see <a href="https://en.wikipedia.org/wiki/Whale_shark" target="_blank">here</a>.
 [^15]: Mizusaba calling Kanata with “sama” indicates a deep respect for him.
 In addition, as general knowledge, the <em>sama</em> honorific is also used to refer to superior beings, like gods, deities, etc.